mfazza/anagramma/README.md

 Testing with the tests provided in Ruby was tricky.
 Tests will often fail because of the asynchronous nature of the application.
 It's common for the test to attempt to delete a word that hasn't been inserted yet, or expect a reponse about a query that hasn't been posted yet.

 Using benchmark-bigo.
-There was suggestion to test the application's performance, but that turned out to take more time than I had.
+There was suggestion to test the application's performance, but that turned out to take more time than I had, so I ended up not testing the performance.
+I really wish I could have used it.

 ## What I would do differently in a production environment